Community-Open-Thrust/Wohler-b_Community/README.md

 Any further fork and/or modification must bear the following Notice as per chapter 1.10 of Definition of the OHL-s :
 "Acknoledgement of the Original Authors: Neva-Aero and the Human Team Members between 2013 and 2022 : F.M.
 Robert Vergnes, David Brotherton-Ratcliffe, Aleksey Zaitsevsky, Renaud-Pierre Blanpain, Anthony Gambus, Tal Stokes, Valentin Bertrand, Tomas Valaitis, Louis Fourdan, Elie de Fonclare, Frédéric Pudleitner, Gilles Coïa  "

+# About using this repository
+MAIN WILL NOT CHANGE.
+The main of repository will be locked to the initial commit to avoid losing information.
+Please do create a new branch for a new version or create your own fork.
+Please check the branch for the last version of the project.